sidk/sidk.github.io/_posts/2017-05-26-4-ways-to-secure-authentication.md

 # Conclusion

 The above list is not meant to to be comprehensive, and what I&#8217;ve left out can probably fill multiple books.
 However, I hope I&#8217;ve given you a few things to think about and that you&#8217;re able to take away at least one thing that will make your app more secure.

-I&#8217;d love to hear from you!
-Post in the comments section below &#8211; what do you do to secure your auth?